- Homosexuality

 Blood donations by MSMs in Portugal is legal.

-Conversion therapy in Portugal is not banned.
+Conversion therapy in Portugal is banned.

 Equal age of consent in Portugal is equal.

-LGBT Rights by district
+LGBT Rights by District

 View the LGBT laws in each individual district of Portugal.